0xDBFB7/ceramic/documents/furnace_quick.md

  - Many interesting techniques require an inert or nitriding atmosphere.
  - In a rough vacuum, it should be possible to exceed 1,700 C continuously, probably limited only by the temperature at the nichrome termination.

 Most insulating materials that can withstand such temperatures are expensive or difficult to work with.
 Because of the $\text{P}\approx \text{T}^4$ nature of the Stefan-Boltzmann law vs the approximately linear dependence of conduction, at such high temperatures radiative insulation is the primary concern.
-For this reason, many layers of multi-layer insulation may suffice.
+For this reason, many concentric shells of multi-layer insulation may suffice.

 The advantage here is that the efficiency of MLI depends only weakly on the emissivity and conductivity of the insulation.
 For this reason, a stack of machined graphite may be sufficient.